jtquisenberry/IT_Solutions/github.md

 1. Commit to sub-branch 6070-jq.
 2. Push to sub-branch 6070-jq.
 3. Merge from branch 6070.
+4. Test sub-branch 6070-jq.
-4. Push to sub-branch 6070-jq.
+5. Push to sub-branch 6070-jq.
 5. Checkout main branch 6070
-6. VCS -> Git -> Merge Changes.
+6. Merge from sub-branch 6070-jq with VCS -> Git -> Merge Changes.
 Select Branches to merge = 6070-jq.
-I guess this is where we are merging from, not to.
+    At this point the branch and sub-branch should be identical.
+Testing done on the subbranch should be adequate.
-7. Push
+7. Push main branch 6070.

 # Compare Branches